 Suppose $n=1$.
 First assume $xy$ is an edge.
 Now $x_1,y$ have the same color as otherwise $(x_1,y) \rightarrow (x_1,x)$, a contradiction.

 Thus we continue by assuming $xy$ is not an edge.
 We show that $x_1,x$ have the same color.
 For contradiction suppose $x_1,y$ have the same color.
 Let $(x',x) \in D$ be a pair that dominates $(x,x_1)$ and let $(x_1,y') \in D$ be a pair that dominates $(x_1,y)$.
-Now $x'y'$ is not an edge and hence $yy',xx'$ are independent edges.
-This implies that $(x,y)$ is in a component, contradicting the minimality of the chain.
+Now $x'y'$ is not an edge and hence, $yy',xx'$ are independent edges.
+This shows that $(x,y)$ is in a component, contradicting the minimality of $CH$.

-\begin{cor} Let $(x,y)$ be a pair in $D$ after step $2$ of the algorithm, and current $D$ has no circuit.
+\begin{cor} Let $(x,y)$ be a pair in $D$ after line 12 of the algorithm, and current $D$ has no circuit.